7 Surprising Side Effects of Eating White Rice

 There's a reason why rice is among the most commonly eaten grains all over the world.
 It's super versatile, and can be adapted to complement a wide range of flavor profiles and dishes.
-Plus, there are many varieties to choose from (more than 120,000, if you want to get technical!).
-Food & Wine reports that rice comprises a staggering one-fifth of total calories consumed globally.
+Plus, there are many varieties to choose from; more than 120,000, if you want to get technical!
+Food & Wine reports that rice comprises a staggering one-fifth of the total calories consumed globally.
+But, is white rice healthy or not?

 White rice, also known as enriched rice, is one of the most popular types.
 White rice is refined rice, meaning it has been milled to remove the outer husk, bran layers, and germ.
 Despite its prevalence, white rice tends to get a bad rap because of how it's processed, especially as compared to its more nutritious whole grain cousin, brown rice.
 You may have heard white rice described as a "bad carb" or source of empty calories.
 However, is it worth skipping over it completely?

-We spoke with Lauren Manaker, MS, RDN, LDN, CLEC, CPT, author of The First Time Mom's Pregnancy Cookbook, The 7 Ingredient Healthy Pregnancy Cookbook, and Fueling Male Fertility, to get the scoop on what eating white rice really does to your body.
+We spoke with Lauren Manaker, MS, RDN, LDN, CLEC, CPT, author of The First Time Mom's Pregnancy Cookbook, The 7 Ingredient Healthy Pregnancy Cookbook, and Fueling Male Fertility, as well as looked into some recent research, to get the scoop on what eating white rice really does to your body.
 Turns out, there are some surprising side effects—both good and not so good.

 Looks like your Chipotle order won't keep you overstuffed and feeling sluggish.
 If you add in white rice, that is.